Urgent Care for Concussion Treatment in Ellington CT

-Have you ever had a concussion from a sports injury or any other injury to the head?
-Then Priority Urgent Care can help!
-Our doctors specialize in head trauma and can treat you.
-Call us today or request an appointment online.
-We have convenient locations to serve you in Ellington CT, Unionville CT, East Haven CT, and Cromwell CT!
+A concussion is a brain injury that causes a temporary loss of normal brain function.
+If you have ever had a concussion from a sports injury or any other injury to the head, then Priority Urgent Care & Walk-In Clinic can help!
+Our doctors specialize in head trauma and can treat you effectively.
+Contact us today or request an appointment online.
+We have convenient locations to serve you in Ellington CT, Unionville CT, East Haven CT, Cromwell CT, Oxford, CT and Newington, CT.

 Table of Contents:

 Concussions are a fairly common sports injury, but they can affect anyone.
-Any strong impact to the cranium can cause a concussion, whether you slipped on ice or got in an accident.
+Any strong impact to the cranium can cause a concussion, whether you slip on ice or get in an accident.
 A single concussion usually does not have too serious of implications.
 However, multiple concussions can lead to very serious complications.

 Concussions can be difficult to diagnose.
-Although you may have a visible cut or bruise on your head, you can’t actually see a concussion.
+Although you may have a visible cut or bruise on your head, you can’t see a concussion.
 The signs and symptoms of a concussion are often subtle and may not show up immediately.
-Some symptoms can last for days, weeks or even months.
+Some symptoms can last for days, weeks, or even months.

-Common symptoms after a concussion are headache, loss of memory (amnesia) and confusion.
-The amnesia typically involves forgetting the event that caused the concussion.
+Common symptoms after a concussion are headache, loss of memory (amnesia), and confusion.
+Amnesia typically involves forgetting the event that caused the concussion.

 Physical symptoms and signs of a concussion may include: